mikepartelow/mikepartelow.github.io/docs/_posts/2024-04-07-write-software-for-yourself.md

 ---

-[^for-example]: For example, if Tidal decides my playlist is their property and locks me out of the unofficial API.
+[^for-example]: For example, if Tidal decides my playlist is their property and makes it impossible for me to obtain a copy.